M64GitHub/libtsprites/README.md

 to glue everything together.

-- Please note upfront: all the components are independent, and optional to use.You need no screen screen, or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))
+- Please note upfront: all the components are independent, and optional to use.
+You need no screen screen, or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage)) For having a really simple method to integrate sprites into your application, the api offers a simplified, but reduced api - giving you access to a string representation of most of libtsprites objects.
+This bypasses the rendering engine at all.

 "Everything is a sprite".
 Everything you can place on the screen and see is any type of a sprite.
 Even text, or shapes of ASCII characters.
 Every type